Saturday, March 21, 2015

 Mass executions of fédéré [insurgent] prisoners in the Luxembourg gardens

 He is young and well dressed: An officer of about his age notices him and says, "I will claim that you're my cousin."
 He persuades the policeman to let Vuillaume go.
-They all walk out of the Luxembourg together.
+All walk out of the Luxembourg together.

 Not a single officer, not one civilian who in those odious days did the hideous and voluntary job of supplying the martial courts, turned around to see where we were going.